 Mosaic branding

 The world has changed.
-It’s not about creating one-way, company-to-customer impressions anymore—if it ever was.
+It’s not about creating one-way impressions anymore—if it ever was.
 Sure, you still project your desired identity and messages into the marketplace.
 But now customers and commentators put their experiences and expectations there, too.
-It all works together to create what we’ve come to agree is a “brand.”

-In today’s multi-modal, tweeting world, your challenge is to build a brand that is compelling and cohesive at an institutional level and meaningful to different people, differently—, by making the most of those communications you can control—and by influencing, and providing context for, those you can’t.
+In today’s multimodal, multichannel world, your challenge is to build a brand that is compelling and cohesive at an institutional level and meaningful to different people in different ways by making the most of those communications you can control—and by influencing, and providing context for, those you can’t.

 Hone your vision